galvarado/devops-toolbox/scripts/circleci/README.md

 - VCS_SLUG: e.g. BitBucket(bb), GitHub(gh)
 - ORGANIZATION: The parent organization of repository

-This script should be added as a step aina job as:
+This script should be added as a step in a job as:

 ```
 steps: